comunica/comunica/packages/sparqlee/README.md

     * testing: `yarn run test`
     * benchmarking: `yarn run bench`

-### Adding missing functions
+### Adding unimplemented functions

-Functions are defined in the [definitions file]("lib/core/functions/Definitions.ts), and you can add them there.
-You also need to define it as an operator [here](lib/util/Errors.ts).
-The type system might be a bit cumbersome, so definitely check the [helpers](lib/core/functions/Helpers.ts) and existing definitions.
+Functions are defined in the [functions directory](lib/functions/), and you can add them there.
+All definitions are defined using a builder model defined in [Helpers.ts](lib/functions/Helpers.ts).

 Three kinds exists:

-* Overloaded functions: where multiple types are allowed, and implementation might be dependant on the actual types.
+* Regular functions: Functions with a uniform interface, that only need their arguments to calculate their result.
 * Special functions: whose behaviour deviates enough from the norm to warrant the implementations taking full control over type checking and evaluation (these are mostly the functional forms).
+* Named functions: which correspond to the SPARQLAlgebra Named Expressions.

 **TODO**: Explain this hot mess some more.

+### Layout and control flow

+The only important external facing API is creating an Evaluator.
+When you create one, the SPARQL Algebra expression that is passed will be transformed to an internal representation (see [Transformation.ts](./lib/Transformation.ts)).
+This will build objects (see [expressions module](./lib/expressions)) that contain all the logic and data for evaluation, for example the implementations for SPARQL functions (see [functions module](./lib/functions)).
+After transformation, the evaluator will recursively evaluate all the expressions.

 ### Testing